 How Do I Get a Principal Reduction?

 The best way to understand your chances for receiving a principal reduction is to look at your situation from your lender’s point of view.
 Let’s say for example you owe 200K on your mortgage and your house is currently worth 100K.
-If the bank forecloses on the property and resells it, substantial costs will be incurred in the process.
-Ultimately, your lender would probably recoup somewhere between 50-100K.
+Substantial costs will be incurred if the bank forecloses on the property and resells it.
+Consequently, your lender would probably recoup somewhere between 50-100K.
 Alternatively, the bank could reduce the mortgage principal balance.
 This will increase the chances that the homeowner will continue to make payments and preclude the losses of foreclosure.
-Given these alternatives, a middle ground that can often be negotiated with the lender. you may also find that the current holder of your mortgage note purchased it at a discount.
+Given these alternatives, a middle ground can often be negotiated with the lender.
+You may also find that the current holder of your mortgage note purchased it at a discount.
 This would make them more willing to negotiate a principal balance reduction.